-f.
-No provision to create the Deposit challan from the system
+f) No provision to create the Deposit challan from the system viii.
+Usage of Non-Revenue Receipts in contravention to FRR, 2016

 While ARMS has the feature for processing of collection and accounting of revenue, it does not have feature to automatically prepare deposit slips for depositing the revenue in the bank.
 Preparation of deposit slips needs to be done manually by adding up individual collections.
 This potentially poses risks of errors and non accountal of revenue.